sieu-n/awesome-modular-pytorch-lightning/README.md

-# LightEx: modular-pytorch-lightning-extensions⚡️
+# LightCollections: modular-pytorch-lightning-collections⚡️
 [WIP] modular-pytorch-lightning, **WARNING: The repository is currently under development, and is unstable.**

 If you are interested in participating, please contact `sieunpark77@gmail.com`!!!

-What is `modular-pytorch-Lightning-Extensions⚡️`(LightEx) for?
+What is `modular-pytorch-Lightning-Collections⚡️`(LightCollections⚡️) for?
-- LightEx is based on `pytorch-lightning` and aims at supporting many popular subtasks and training procedures in Computer Vision and potentially other fields.
+- LightCollection aims at extending the features of `pytorch-lightning`.
+We provide training procedures of various subtasks in Computer Vision with a collection of `LightningModule` and utilities for easily using model architecture, metrics, and dataset.
-- You may think of it as an extension to `pytorch-lightning` which contains implementations of popular training techniques and tranining pipelines.
-- One of the designing principles of `modular-pytorch-lightning` is to make it convinient to use every component(function and classes) outside the repo.
-To achive this, I avoided making any un-essential dependancies on most of the code, by avoiding too much abstraction and subclassing in particular.
+- One of the designing principles of `modular-pytorch-lightning` is to make it convinient to be able to use every component(function and classes) independently of the repo.
+To achive this, I avoided un-essential dependancies on most of the code, by avoiding too much abstraction and subclassing in particular.

 I felt that the design of `pytorch-lightning` is very effective in this terms.